CIRADA-Tools/RM-Tools/README.md

 Questions, bug reports, and feature requests can be posted to the GitHub issues page or sent to Cameron Van Eck, cameron.van.eck (at) dunlap.utoronto.ca.

-More information on the Canadian Initiative for Radio Astronomy Data Analysis (CIRADA) can be found at cirada.org.
+More information on the Canadian Initiative for Radio Astronomy Data Analysis (CIRADA) can be found at cirada.ca.